 State Park Website: https://tpwd.texas.gov/state-parks/davis-mountains

 Hit a trail, go on a mountain bike ride, read a book under a tree.
 There is a lot to do in Davis Mountains State Park and within a short commute of the area.
-From the moment I arrived, I fell in love and was captivated by the history of the park – from its groomed trails to the unique lodge was that built by the CCC.
+From the moment I arrived, I fell in love by the history of the park – from its groomed trails to the unique lodge that the CCC built.
 I sometimes wish my generation and my kids’ generation had something like the CCC for them to experience America and provide services to the community such as building & enhancing our amazing parks.

-The CCC was created to help pull America up, and out of the great depression and from the hard work of the young men involved, Texas gets to enjoy the fruits of their labor with many of our state parks developed by CCC workers.
+The CCC was created to help pull America up, and out of the great depression and from the demanding work of the young men involved, Texas gets to enjoy the fruits of their labor with many of our state parks developed by CCC workers.

 Whatever you do, don’t miss the stars!
 Be sure to take time to enjoy beautiful sunsets, dark skies, and some of the most amazing views of the cosmos you will ever see.
-This area is one of the darkest skies available in North America and is entirely worth the travel on its own!
+This area is one of the darkest skies available in North America and is entirely worth travelling to on its own!

 The colors of the setting sun are impossible to capture in a photo.
 I decided to leave these “As is” rather than doctor them up because they don’t need doctoring.

 One of the best reasons to stay out after these beautiful sunsets is to see the cosmos in all its glory with the milky way pouring across the entire night sky and more stars to gaze upon than modern man is used to these days.
 It’s easy for city dwellers to forget what the skies look like!

 My photography skills of the night sky are severely lacking, thanks to Robert for such a fantastic photo.